GoTab-Inc/Docucache/README.md

 ## Tools

-- Doculord - Create atomic re-actions to document changes, efficiently handling optimistic updates, retries, and rollbacks.

 - Docucache - Cache and modify documents that come back from any source.
-This can be configured to serve as a source of truth and mutations for Doculord, automatically updating your documents when values in the cache are changed, or it can be used standalone in projects as a store.
+This can be configured to serve as a source of truth or a source of subscriptions for other libraries.

 - Documerge (WIP) - This is Docucache combined with Automerge 2.
 A powerful combination useful for creating realtime collaboration in a peer-to-peer fashion as opposed to centralized, allowing for offline collaboration between multiple devices.
 Uses Conflict-Free Replicated Data Types (CRDT) to ensure that the state of two caches are _eventually_ synchronized.